SharonWang/smqpp/README.md

 ## Introduction

 smqpp is the preprocessing pipeline for Smart-Seq2 data, specifically for datasets generated from Gottgens lab.
-The code was adpoted from [bglab](https://github.com/wjawaid/bglab) package developed by Wajid Jawaid.
+The QC part of code was adpoted from [bglab](https://github.com/wjawaid/bglab) package developed by Wajid Jawaid.

 The package contains the following steps:
 1. **<ins>Preanalysis</ins>**